allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

   * a successful "Pull Request" made on this document _and_
   * an open course discussion about the proposed change(s)
 * Any changes will then be put to a vote
-  * If a vote succeeds with a majority (50% + 1) outcome supporting the measure(s) proposed, the change will be made
+  * If a vote succeeds with a two-thirds majority (66%) outcome supporting the measure(s) proposed, the change will be made

 * The above applies to all portions of the contract _except_ for the "Basic Grade" and this rule ("Rules Rule")
 * The Mayor reserves the following rights:
-  * the right to veto a proposed change if:
+  * the right to veto a proposed change if
-    * the change the academic or community integrity of the course, _or_
+    * the change substantively alters the academic or course community integrity, _or_
-    * a rule is superceded by policies governed by the College's academic standards or handbook
+    * a rule is superseded via policies governed by the College's academic standards or handbook
   * the right make unilateral changes that that uphold academic and community integrity

 ### Participation

-For the duration of this course, take "participation" to mean:
+For the duration of this course, take "participation" to mean some combination of:

 * helping in group activities
 * completing assignments